phillipluong/PyTorchProjects/Intro to RNNs via Fashion-MNIST/README.md

 Updated on: 19/05/2020 13:06

 # Introduction
 Another important kind of Machine Learning model to explore in this series are Recurrent Neural Networks (RNNs).
-Recurrent Neural Networks build on the Fully Connected network idea and implement the idea of 'hidden layers', where there is a process running in parallel which accounts for factors which would typically not be included using F
+Recurrent Neural Networks build on 'Fully Connected networks' and implement the idea of 'hidden layers', where there is a process running in parallel which accounts for factors which would typically not be included using Fully Connected Networks (mainly just parts of the input that can be relevant to the overall output).

 # What is the Dataset?
 The dataset being analysed is the Fashion-MNIST Dataset.
 Fashion-MNIST considers as an upgrade to MNIST to increase the difficulty of the classification problem.
 Fashion-MNIST is a collection of greyscale images of Fashion items, each labeled with one of ten classes: